quiver-team/quiver-feature/docs/rdma_details.md

 `max_rd_atomic` is a crucial QP attribute for performance, it is the number of RDMA Reads & atomic operations outstanding at any time that can be handled by a RC QP as an initiator.
 We suggest you set it as RNIC's `max_qp_rd_atom` which you can get by calling `ibv_query_device()`.
 You can refer to [our code](https://github.com/quiver-team/quiver-feature/blob/main/csrc/include/infinity/queues/QueuePair.cpp#L38) to see how to set this attribute.

-## Reducing Address Translation Overhead
+## Reduce Address Translation Overhead

 RNIC uses DMA to access system memory, since DMA can only handle physical addresses, the memory region which is exposed to RNIC must be registered so that RNIC stores virtual-to-physical mapping of this memory region in its MTT(Memory Translation Table).
 MTT is stored in system memory but RNIC's SRAM will cache some.
 Every time RNIC receive a RDMA read/write requests, it will first translate user's virtual address to physical address by looking up it's MTT cache, if the cache is missed, it will send requsts through PCIe to check this mapping in system memory which may bring severe overhead and thus cause RDMA performance degradation.

 ![rdma_mtt](imgs/rdma_mtt.png)

 To reduce this address translation overhead, we choose to sort our requested node ids before sending RDMA requests to increase memory accessing locality so that RNIC's cache could get higher hit rate.

-Above 4 techniques we use help us get nearly the best RDMA performance.